5 Rules for an Emergency Fund That Will See You Through (Almost) Anything

 Yes, your emergency fund should be liquid, but that doesn't mean it should languish.
 Keep in mind that the value of that money can fall as inflation occurs and balance that concern with keeping your money accessible.
 (That's the whole point of an emergency fund, after all.)

-“We always recommend that an emergency fund go into a high-yield savings account, or something like SoFi Money, where you have very quick access to the cash and are ideally earning as much interest as possible, but not taking up any risk or locking it up in a way that it would be difficult to get to or where you would have penalties,” Anastasio says.
+"We always recommend that an emergency fund go into a high-yield savings account [or some other account] where you have very quick access to the cash and are ideally earning as much interest as possible, but not taking up any risk or locking it up in a way that it would be difficult to get to or where you would have penalties," Anastasio says.

-Interest rates for savings accounts have plummeted during the coronavirus pandemic and resulting economic crisis; what were considered good rates a few months ago are impossible to find now.
-Search for the highest rate you can find, and do some research on banks that offered the highest rates pre-pandemic.
-Chances are, they’ll offer those high rates again someday, and your money will be ready and waiting to reap the interest.
+Search for the highest rate you can find, and do some research on banks that have historically offered the highest rates.
+Even if their rates are currently down, chances are, they'll offer those high rates again someday, and your money will be ready and waiting to reap the interest.

 5. Remember why you have an emergency fund